Which of the following is subtracted from gross sales to calculat... | Study Prep in Pearson+

-Which of the following is subtracted from gross sales to calculate net sales?
+Which of the following is subtracted from gross sales to calculate net sales for a restaurant?

 A